Skip to Content

 WetRunning rich

-Now we are ready to test for spark using both the DIY MacGyver style as well as using the preferred inline tester.
+Now we are ready to test for spark using both the DIY MacGyver style and the preferred inline tester.

 Faulty coil

 A coil is easy to test; they generally work without issue until one day they just stop.
-That said, occasionally, I’ll test a coil that will work without issue when the engine is cold and fail when the engine warms up.
+That said, occasionally I’ll test a coil that works without issue when the engine is cold but fails when it warms up.

 How do we test the coil?
-Begin by running an inline spark test, or just use the MacGyver-type test we covered above when checking the spark plug.
+Begin by running an inline spark test, or use the MacGyver-type test we covered above to check the spark plug.

 Finding no spark usually means you found your problem, a failed coil.